buikema/buikema.github.io/makeup-by-fifi/Feedback Notes and Checklist.markdown

 - [x] shrink font-size for <p>

 ## Body Copy
-Hello Beautiful
+A focus on weddings

+Partnering with creative professionals

-Get started on your event
+Adding emphasis to your event

+Find some inspiration in a range of Fifi's past work.